asmarthub/smarthub.github.io/index.md

     Smart hub creates better user experiences and more interesting brands.

 description: |
     Let's build together a produit which respond to your user/clients' needs.
 Our prism: User definition, concepts.
 Content strategy, UI definition.
-"Prototyping", simple and pragmatic developments
+Prototyping, simple and pragmatic developments

 home_devise : |
     be true,<br/>